North Beach · San Francisco · Est. 1907

 Interior & Exterior

-The photographs below are drawn from MLS listing records from 2016–2021, depicting the property's physical condition as constructed and as marketed at each sale.
-They are presented here as documentary evidence of the building's single-family layout: one kitchen, unified internal circulation, and continuous living spaces across four floors.
+The photographs below document the property's physical condition across multiple listing cycles and years of owner occupancy.
+MLS listing records from 2016–2021 depict the building as constructed and as marketed at each sale — always as a single-family home.
+Additional photos show the property as it exists today.
+Taken together, they are presented as documentary evidence of the building's single-family layout: one kitchen, unified internal circulation, and continuous living spaces across four floors.

 Property History